redi-vinogradov/vault-kubernetes/README.md

 ```

 ## 02 Create IAM Service Account
-If you are the first user in your project (as is the case with the dedicated
-projects for this workshop), you are a super user with full permission.
-It is a
-best practice to create a limited, dedicated service account that has only the
-required permissions.
-The `02-create-iam-service-account.sh` script creates a
-dedicated service account in the project and grants that service account the
-most minimal set of permissions, in particular:
+This exmaple presumes that your k8s cluster was created with KOPS and nodes are
+already using IAM role.
+In this step we will create new IAM policy and attach it
+to existing IAM role.
+The following permissions will be granted:

+!! script has hardcoded ss.rdti.us

-- The ability to read/write to the AWS S3 bucket created above
+- The ability to read/write to the AWS S3 Vault bucket
 - The ability to encrypt/decrypt data with the KMS key created above
-- The ability to generate new service accounts (not required to use Vault, but
-  helpful if you plan to use the Vault AWS secrets engine)

 ```text
 bash ./scripts/02-setup-iam-service-account.sh